 Because of this, they are mouldable and can be used again and again as a character template.

-When these archetypes are used well, they result in characters that feel instantly familiar but fresh.
+When these archetypes are used well, they result in characters and character arcs that feel instantly familiar but fresh.
 However, when overused or used poorly they become stock characters.

 These are character archetypes that have been moulded into a more specific character type already.
 They often feel generic and flat since they lack any deeper characterization.
 This is especially true for stock characters used regularly enough to become cliches.